TheKingEagle/RMSoftware.ModularBot/doc/Core-Commands/getcmd.md

 # Core Command: `getcmd`
 #### Please note: We will always use `!` as a command prefix for usage examples.
-#### Please note: This is for a future version of RMSoftware.ModularBOT.
-The code has not yet been updated for this feature yet.
 * Usage: `!getcmd <commandTag>`

 ##### Output